freesewing/freesewing/markdown/org/docs/designs/uma/notes/en.md

 reluctant to continue maintaining their design.

 Since it's a rather nice design not to mention a popular one, we agreed that I would reincarnate the pattern.
-While at it, I also mase some changes that people had been asking for, such as the bulge option to make it gender-neutral.
+While at it, I also made some changes that people had been asking for, such as the bulge option to make it gender-neutral.

 Long story short: